molaanaa/molaanaa/README.md

 **Mohsen Ahmadi (Molaanaa)**
 *Founder & Lead Architect*

-Rayan Pardaz Molaanaa is led by Mohsen Ahmadi, a specialist in native mobile development and blockchain integration.
+Rayan Afzar Molaanaa is led by Mohsen Ahmadi, a specialist in native mobile development and blockchain integration.
 His focus on "Security First" architecture drives the company's technical direction.

 ---